 Remembering United Flight 93

 As part of our Fall, 2021 road trip east from Evanston, IL we drove through Pennsylvania to visit dear friends.
-Ten days after the 20th anniversary of 9/11 we visited the "Flight 93 National Memorial” in Stoystown, near Shanksville, PA.
-We will be in the Washington D.C. area and intended to visit the National 9/11 Pentagon Memorial but due to COVID-19 it is closed to the public.
-We do have tickets to the 9/11 Memorial and Museum in New York City.
+We detoured slightly to visit the United Airlines “Flight 93 National Memorial” in Stoystown (near Shanksville, PA.).
+Later we visited the 9/11 Memorial Museum in New York City.

 Needless to say, the Flight 93 Memorial was a moving experience.
 It consists of three elements: the Visitor Center; the Memorial Plaza; and the Tower of Voices, an impressive wind chime tower.

 The Visitor Center is described this way on the website: "The visitor center features a permanent exhibition that focuses on the Flight 93 story within the context of the larger terrorist attack.
 Visitors are welcome during regular hours to a self-guided experience around artifacts, multi-media, and inter-active exhibits, that begin early on the morning of September 11, 2001.
 The exhibit recounts the story of the passengers and crew members and describes how the response and investigation following the crash."

 The Memorial Plaza features a granite "Wall of Names" consisting of 40 white polished marble stones with the names of the fallen respectfully inscribed.
 The Plaza is the 1/4 mile northern boundary to the crash site which is the final resting place of the passengers and crew members.